herbestrella/herbestrella.github.io/_posts/2023-12-18-add-google-analytics-to-chirpy-github-page.md

 # Goal

-Pretty simple and self explanatory, there's a section on the _config.yml for Chirpy that allows you to add google analytics.
+Adding Google Analytics is pretty simple and self explanatory, there's a section on the _config.yml for Chirpy that allows you to add it.
 I've never used Google Analytics before and I thought it would be neat get some insight from the page.

 ## Google Analytics for Beginners